fduran/sadservers/README.md

 ## Roadmap

-- Proxy server with SSL for ssh-to-web service.
-(WIP)
 - Registering users.
 - Timing solutions (this will allow to show a leaderboard).
 - Multi-VM scenarios (troubleshooting Kubernetes for example).